Particular/docs.particular.net/tutorials/intro-to-nservicebus/3-multiple-endpoints/tutorial.md

 ### Running the solution

 Now when we run the solution, we get two console windows, one for ClientUI and one for Sales.
-After moving them around so that we can see both, we can try to place an order by pressing `P` in the **ClientUI** window.
+After moving them around so that we can see both, we can try to place an order by pressing <kbd>P</kbd> in the **ClientUI** window.

 INFO: You can also keep console windows from showing up in random screen locations each time by right-clicking the console window's title bar, and in the **Layout** tab, unchecking the **Let system position window** checkbox.